ajwhite/ComfyValheimModPack/ColorfulLights_v1.0.0 (2)/README.md

   3. Hover or any torch or fireplace and a prompt to change its color will appear.
   4. Hit `LeftShift + E` to change the color.

+Github: [https://github.com/redseiko/ComfyMods](https://github.com/redseiko/ComfyMods)

 Looking for a chill server?
 Join us on [Comfy Valheim Discord](https://discord.gg/ameHJz5PFk)

-Github: [https://github.com/redseiko/ComfyMods](https://github.com/redseiko/ComfyMods)
+Looking for great Valheim servers to play on?
+Check out our community driven listing site at [https://valheimlist.org](https://valheimlist.org)